LIPS-scheme/lips/README.md

 [LIPS is a powerful Scheme-based, Lisp language written in JavaScript](https://lips.js.org).
 It is based on the Scheme dialect of lisp and the R5RS/R7RS specifications.
 It has extensions to make it easier to interact with JavaScript and extend the language.
-It work both in the browser and with Node.js.
+It works both in the browser and with Node.js.

 The aim of the project is to support full R7RS specification and be compatible with [Scheme programming language](https://www.scheme.org/).